Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Chat/README.md

 ChatThread chatThread = await chatClient.GetChatThreadAsync(threadId);
 ```

-### Get threads (for a member)
+### Get threads (for a participant)

-Use `GetChatThreadsInfo` to get the list of chat threads for the member that instantiated the chatClient.
+Use `GetChatThreadsInfo` to get the list of chat threads for the participant that instantiated the chatClient.

 ```C# Snippet:Azure_Communication_Chat_Tests_Samples_GetThreads
 AsyncPageable<ChatThreadInfo> chatThreadsInfo = chatClient.GetChatThreadsInfoAsync();